3.2 UVIS Data Calibration Steps

 This step corrects the science image for differential exposure time across the detector caused by the amount of time it takes for the shutter to completely open and close, which is a potentially significant effect only for images with very short exposure times (less than ~5 seconds).
 Pixels are corrected based on the exposure time using the relation:

-in calwf3 default settings.
+in calwf3 by default.

 3.2.12 Photometry Keywords Calculation